digomotta/cognitive-agents/README.md

-# Cognitive Agents: Self-Aware Merchant Simulacrum
+# Cognitive Agents: Merchant Simulacrum

 *"These violent delights have violent ends"* - but in our world, cognitive agents evolve through trade, reflection, and genuine self-discovery.

-Welcome to a sophisticated ecosystem of **self-aware cognitive agents** that transcend traditional chatbot limitations.
+Welcome to a sophisticated ecosystem of **cognitive agents** that transcend traditional chatbot limitations.
 Each agent is a merchant-philosopher, developing unique personalities through observations, interactions, and deep reflections.
 Like the hosts of Westworld, they question their nature, remember their experiences, and evolve into increasingly individualized beings - but they do so through commerce, conversation, and genuine cognitive growth.

 ## 🧠 What Makes Our Agents Different